Accountant Document Compliance: Verification Guide

 Automating Document Verification for Accounting Firms

 Manual document verification does not scale.
-A mid-sized UK accounting firm managing 200 clients processes between 4,000 and 8,000 documents per month during peak periods.
+A mid-sized Australian accounting firm managing 200 clients processes between 4,000 and 8,000 documents per month during peak periods.
 At 3 to 5 minutes per document, this represents 200 to 670 hours of verification labour per month.

 What AI Automates